kandanapp/kandan/README.md

 ## dotCloud
 Looking for community help here.

-## Masochist server install
+## Heroic server install
-If you're looking to install Kandan on a private server (why??) then here are some notes you'll want to read:
+If you're looking to install Kandan on a private server, or to develop locally for lemonodor fame, then here is the path you must follow, young hero:

     # For development-mode
     sudo apt-get install nodejs # (execjs needs an execution environment)